Updated February 3, 2023 Australian Barking Gecko (Underwoodisaurus milii) Facts The scientific name for the thick-tailed gecko is Underwoodisaur

 Thick-tailed geckos are medium-sized lizards with varying body color from dark to light brown pigment, to gold and orange, with aberrant patterns of white to yellow raised tubercles, and a dense band of these spots around the neck.
 The tail is thick and broad tapering to a point.
 Juveniles are slow growers, and can take up to six months to accurately sex, and usually reach adult size in 18 months.
 The average size of a full-grown adult is up to 4-5” snout to tail tip, and 20-25 grams in weight.
 With this care sheet, we suggest reptile supplies, lizard habitat products, and husbandry advice for your reptile’s health and wellness.

 As a general rule, allow a minimum 12 x 12 inches of surface area per adult thick-tailed gecko.
 These geckos like to live in group colonies and hide in cave-like dwellings kept on the warm side of their enclosure (see Heating below).
-You can use the Exo Terra Gecko Cave.
 Adult males should not be housed together in the same reptile terrarium, or they may fight and injure each other.
 A single male can be kept with several females, and several females can share the same enclosure.
 Do NOT house adult thick-tailed geckos with babies or any other reptile species.

 Lizard Lighting and Heating

 All reptiles are cold-blooded and rely on the temperature of their surrounding environment to keep warm or cool.
-Use an under tank (UTH) heaterm like the Zilla Heat Pad, on one side only of the thick-tailed gecko's enclosure, thus allowing them to move back and forth within the enclosure to adjust their own body temperature.
+Use an under tank (UTH) heatpad, on one side only of the thick-tailed gecko’s enclosure, thus allowing them to move back and forth within the enclosure to adjust their own body temperature.
 This is known as thermal regulation, and it is critical for their metabolism, digestion, and immune systems.
-The ideal temperature for Thick-tailed Geckos is around 80-85°F on the floor surface of the warm side warm side of their enclosure, and normal room temperature (around 70-74°) on the cool side.
+The ideal temperature for thick-tailed geckos is around 80-85°F on the floor surface of the warm side warm side of their enclosure, and normal room temperature (around 70-74°) on the cool side.
 You can use a reptile thermometer to monitor your temps.
 Using UTH’s is recommended instead of overhead heat sources since they utilize the heat absorbed from the sun in the soil and rocks of their natural habitat to aid in their digestion.

-Use a 1”-2” layer of a mixture of fine 50% non-silica sand and 50% sifted peat moss in the bottom of the enclosure (Sand: Exo Terra Desert Substrate).
-Keep an area of the cool side slightly moist by misting with an Exo Terra reptile mister 2-3 times a week.
+Use a 1”-2” layer of a mixture of fine 50% non-silica sand and 50% sifted peat moss in the bottom of the enclosure.
+Keep an area of the cool side slightly moist by misting with a mister 2-3 times a week.

 Food items must be “dusted” with a mixture of ultra-fine calcium powder every 2 or 3 feedings, and reptile vitamins once a week.
 Obtain commercial reptile calcium power and vitamins such as Sticky-Tongue “Miner-All,” RepCal, Zoo-Med, or Fluker products.
 Put calcium powder in a zip-lock bag or commercial cricket duster and “dust” live food items prior to feeding by shaking them gently in the bag or container until they are coated.
 Vitamins should be given weekly using the same method.
 The health of your Thick-tailed Gecko is dependent on the proper supplementation of calcium and vitamins in their diet; otherwise, serious diseases can result.
 Metabolic Bone Disease (MBD) is caused by calcium deficiency, and can permanently disfigure or ultimately kill your gecko.